hsnucnmc/winter-2022/PKI.md

 ::left::

 - Certificate - Signed by CA, it contains data of owner.
-- CSR - Certificate Signing Request, sent by user who want CA to sign a certificate for him or her.
+- CSR - Certificate Signing Request, sent by user who wants CA to sign a certificate for him or her.
 - CA - Certificate Authority, it is itself a certificate.
 - RCA - Root Certificate Authority, it only signs CA (including itself), not users.
 All the other CAs which are not RCA are called Intermediate CA.
 - X.509 - An ITU standard defining the format of public key certificate.